slopezpereyra/EEG-artifacts/README.md

 spindles found at each respective $(t, f)$ point with $f$ the detection index and $t$ time.

+Of course, researchers will limit the scope of their analysis to smaller time frames and are free to adjust the sensitivity of the detectors.
+The spindle detection plotted above is unrealistic and only serves a showcasing purpose.

 ### Power spectrum analysis

 It is straightforward to estimate the power spectral density of the EEG signals